Marketable food products for human consumption, 230.2(1)

 This exemption was first codified in 1985 and has only been amended once, in 2005, to add leases or rentals of otherwise-qualifying tangible personal property to the exemption.
 The phrase "marketable food products for human consumption" has never been defined in the Iowa Code or the Department's administrative rules.
 The Department's long-standing interpretation of the term, articulated through audits and protests, has been that only final food products, not food ingredients, are "marketable food products for human consumption."
 This interpretation is consistent with the statutory construction principle that exemption provisions be narrowly construed.

-To provide clarity to taxpayers seeking to claim this exemption as manufacturers of marketable food products for human consumption, the Department proposes to adopt this definition of the term.
+To provide clarity to taxpayers seeking to claim this exemption as manufacturers of marketable food products for human consumption, the Department is adopting this definition of the term.
 The Department notes that if a taxpayer does not produce marketable food products for human consumption, the taxpayer may still be eligible for other processing-related exemptions, such as those in Iowa Code section 423.3(47).

 Review by Administrative Rules Review Committee